Timing closure: 3. Routing

-After placement, the design automation tool creates wires to physically connect cells.
-The real routing introduces actual parasitic Resistance-Capacitance effects, which can reduce signal delay.
-Besides, final routing enables more precise timing analysis because the wire lengths and congestion are given.
+After placement and clock tree synthesis, the design automation tool creates wires to physically connect cells.
+The physical routing introduces actual parasitic resistance and capacitance effects, which can affect signal delay.
+Incorporating these parasitics enables more precise timing analysis.
+The routing can help with timing closure by giving the nets with the least slack the most direct (and hence fastest) routes.

 Timing optimization techniques

 One common way to improve the circuit performance is to use timing optimization techniques, such as inserting a register in between the combinational path of the critical path.
 This might improve the performance but increases the total latency (maximum number of registers from input to output path) of the circuit.

 The actual timing optimization techniques usually include physical synthesis, which can eliminate negative slack by using a set of timing optimizations.
 The physical synthesis includes creating timing budgets and implementing timing corrections.
 Usually, the timing budgets contain allocating target delays along paths or nets during placement, routing stages, and timing correction operations.
 The timing corrections include: